 What is the Process for Admissibility Hearings?

-If you try to enter Canada and are found inadmissible by the CBSA, then the following process will occur:
+If you try to enter Canada and is found inadmissible by the CBSA, the following process will occur:

 - Your case is presented to the Immigration Division for an admissibility hearing